4d/docs/docs/FormEditor/createStylesheet.md

 |styleSheets_mac.css|For defining macOS only specific attribute styles|
 |styleSheets_windows.css|For defining Windows only specific attribute styles|

 These files are stored in the project's "/SOURCES" folder.
+They can also be accessed directly via the [CSS Preview](formEditor.md#css-preview) in the Form editor toobar.

 ### Style Sheet Architecture